WWM-housinggame-data-analysis/WWM-R-data-workflow/README.md

 # WWM R Data Workflow

-This repository hosts the R codebase to preprocess, analyze and visualize data from the WhereWeMove game sessions.
+This repository hosts the R codebase to preprocess, analyze and visualize data from the WhereWeMove game sessions, facilitated using the WhereWeMove manual.
 This can be done statically with RStudio or dynamically using a Shiny dashboard application.

 ## Project Organization